import sys

 imputed with 0.

-Time at which to evaluate the log hazard.
+Time at which to evaluate the log hazard of length n_times.

-If False, subject-specific log hazard is evaluated at respective ``time``.
+The subject-specific log hazard is then evaluated at each respective index in ``new_time``.

 Returns: